sawyerwatts/Checklists/language/go.md

 necessary.
 Similarly, check if the result has a `Close()` method.
 - If passing a struct to a func, it is assumed that it will not be updated unless the docs say otherwise.
 Ensure this is the case.
+- *All* file writes are buffered, and closing the file doesn't ensure the buffer is flushed.
+If this is unacceptable, use the `Sync` method (and then you can ignore the err from `Close`)
+- Always read the `http` resp body, even if you don't use it.
+Otherwise, the connex may be closed.
+Use `_, _ = io.Copy(io.Discard, resp.Body)` to most efficiently read and discard the body

 ## Goroutines and Channels